Sorah16/run_analysis/README.md

 # run_analysis

-Peer-graded Assignment: Getting and Cleaning Data Course Project This repository is a run_analysis submission for Getting and Cleaning Data course project.
+Getting and Cleaning Data Course Project
+This repository is a run_analysis submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset